 Face What’s Next

-So many times during a week we have a tendency to relive the past.
+So many times during the week, we tend to relive the past.
 Maybe we made a mistake, said something we shouldn’t have, or just lost our temper with someone we love.
 It seems that our human psyche default is to relive the past, to keep going over it and berating ourselves for not performing better than we did.
-There is a line from the movie Geostorm that I particularly like, it says, “You can’t relive the past, all you can do is face what’s next.”
+There is a line from the movie Geostorm that I particularly like; it says, “You can’t relive the past; all you can do is face what’s next.”

-One of my mentor’s was interviewing a very successful technology CEO, and he mentioned to him that he knew that he had made mistakes in his life.
-Times when he just called it wrong, or didn’t see something coming and missed the mark.
-He asked him there were any times in his life that he would like to go back and do again?
-The CEO thought carefully for just a moment and immediately said “No.” Surprised, my mentor asked him why he would say that.
+One of my mentors was interviewing a very successful technology CEO, and he mentioned to him that he knew that he had made mistakes in his life.
+Times when he just called it wrong or didn’t see something coming and missed the mark.
+He asked him there were many times in his life that he would like to go back and do again?
+The CEO thought carefully for just a moment and immediately said, “No.” Surprised, my mentor asked him why he would say that.

-Choosing not to relive the past is such an important concept to teach our kids as well as other adults.
-When we find ourselves falling short in a situation, with another person, or just missed calling a shot correctly, stop yourself immediately and take a moment to acknowledge that you missed it, and then tell yourself that something better is about to come.
-I had noticed that so often when something negative happens, particularly when I caused it.
+Choosing not to relive the past is such an important concept to teach our kids and other adults.
+When we find ourselves falling short in a situation with another person or just missed calling a shot correctly, stop ourselves immediately and take a moment to acknowledge that we missed it, and then tell ourselves that something better is about to come.
+I noticed that something extraordinary occurs shortly afterward when something negative happens, mainly when I caused it.

 Yours for Better Parenting,